 1. The Chart of Accounts Clash

 Two companies, two different ways of categorising revenue, cost, and liability.
-Merging these isn't just a technical mapping exercise.
+Merging these is not just a technical mapping exercise.
 It requires fundamental decisions about how the combined entity wants to see its financial performance.
 Those decisions involve the CFO, the Controller, and often the board.
 They take time.
-And until they're made, the integration is blocked.
+Until they are made, the integration is blocked.

 The product lesson: get a finance domain expert embedded in the integration team from week one.
 Not just a business analyst.
-The chart of accounts decisions will determine your entire data model, and getting them wrong means rebuilding from scratch six months in.
+The chart of accounts decisions determine your entire data model, and getting them wrong means rebuilding from scratch six months later.
+I learned this the hard way when chart of accounts decisions were deferred to "after go-live" and then consumed the entire hypercare period.

 2. Regulatory Fragmentation

 If the acquired entity operated in a different jurisdiction, it had different tax rules, different statutory reporting requirements, and possibly different currencies.
 Your combined platform needs to handle all of them simultaneously.
-This isn't a nice-to-have.
-It's a legal obligation.
+This is a legal obligation, not a nice-to-have.

-In that integration, we had to maintain separate statutory reporting for the acquired entity's home jurisdiction while simultaneously consolidating into the parent company's group accounts.
-The interplay between these two requirements drove most of our architectural decisions and nearly doubled the complexity of the reporting layer.
+In one integration I led, we had to maintain separate statutory reporting for the acquired entity's home jurisdiction while simultaneously consolidating into the parent company's group accounts.
+The interplay between those two requirements drove most of our architectural decisions and nearly doubled the complexity of the reporting layer.
+Nobody had modelled for this in the original integration plan.

 3. The Shadow Systems Nobody Admitted Existed

-Every finance team has spreadsheets that are doing work the official system can't do.
+Every finance team has spreadsheets doing work the official system cannot do.
 These are the allocation models, the variance analyses, the management reporting packs.
 They exist because the ERP was never configured to handle them.
 In an integration, these spreadsheets become critical path.
-The team running them won't sign off on go-live until their workaround is either replicated or replaced.
+The team running them will not sign off on go-live until their workaround is either replicated or replaced.
+Discovering them in week ten of a twelve-week programme is not a good experience.

 What Good Integration Governance Looks Like